algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 | 5 | afrz | Asset Freeze |

-FirstValidTime is actually the time of the round before FirstValid which should be about 5 seconds before the FirstValid round.
+FirstValidTime is actually the time of the round at FirstValid-1.
 Subtle implementation details make it much faster to serve details of an already completed round.

 ## global